Welcome to the world’s most comprehensive list of gifts for travelers.

 I recommend every traveler have at least one normal-sized padlock and 3 small TSA bag locks.
 That way you’ll have one for your locker, one for your bag, and an extra for when one goes missing.
 If you’re looking for some cheap travel gifts, pick up a couple of these.

 Nobody likes getting hit with ridiculous “overweight baggage fees” when.
 It’s a sucky way to start a trip.

 That’s why I recommend this small travel gift.
 It’s compact, lightweight, and it’ll give your traveler peace of mind whenever they need to catch a flight.

 Super Cheap.
 Extremely effective.
 Easily lost.

 A bag of these earplugs might not be the sexiest travel gift in the world.
 But when the time comes to use them, your traveler will be thankful.

 These tend to either get lost or gunked up with nasty ear wax fairly quickly (or is it just me with the overactive wax glands?), so make sure to buy a bunch.

 These floating phone pouches come in handy ALL the time…especially if you don’t have a fancy waterproof phone (or would rather not test out it’s supposed waterproofness).

 This might be a small travel gift, but it gives huge peace of mind.
 Armed with one of these bad boys, your traveler won’t have to leave their phone hidden in their towel at the beach, praying nobody walks away with it while they’re out taking a dip.

-These pocket notebooks are great.
-Your traveler can use them to take notes on interesting things I learn on tours.
-Or simply carry jot down small things they see, think, or feel while they’re out exploring.
+These pocket notebooks are a cheap travel gift your traveler can use to take notes on interesting things they learn on tours.
+They’re also handy to carry around everywhere to jot down small things they see, think, or feel while they’re out exploring.